Install SQL Server 2014 CTP2

 The following items appear when you install the Database Engine:

-If you want to change the directory you want to install, select the Data Directory tab and change each one.
+If you want to change the directory to be installed, select the "Data Directory" tab and change each one.

 When the installation is complete, click Close to close the screen.
-If the previous screen remains, close it as well.
+If the previous screen remains, please close it as well.

-Start by selecting "SQL Server Management Studio" from the Start menu.
+Start SQL Server Management Studio from the Start menu.